ParedesGab/PP1/README.md

 - Three key features have been selected and displayed using the HTML class attribute: feature1.

-- They allow the user to learn about the habitat, reasons of being together and more importantly, the uniqueness of this symbiosis,
+- They allow the user to learn about the habitat, reasons of being together and more importantly, the uniqueness of this symbiosis.

 - To make it more interactive, each feature card has a "fun fact" that is highlighted in bold and next to a star from Font Awesome.